 Pro-Con list: Write down your pros and cons for the different options.
 Of course, not all things are equal, so this needs consideration.
 Just because one thing has six pros and three cons, the three cons may actually weigh heavier.

 These things are like signs that help point us in the right direction.
-As my husband and I looked at the “signs,” it seemed like a “yes” to moving forward on the new house.
-Along the way, we came across some obstacles, and with each step, we handed it over.
-At one point, I started to feel sick to my stomach, like something was not right.
-Our offer for the new house then was rejected, so we could not go forward.
-My husband also had felt uneasy about the whole thing.
+As my husband and I looked at the “signs,” it seemed like we were to go forward, but things actually did not work out.
+Along the way, we came across some obstacles, and with each step, we handed it over..
 Fortunately, we both were pretty sure we were not to move after all, but to stay put instead.
 As I look back, I think the process did help me to look to God for what seemed impossible.
 It also helped me to learn to listen and wait for His leading.

 Decision-making can leave us indecisive.
-I know this is profound.
 Of course, we want to “choose wisely,” but often for me, I come to a decision as I hand it over to God and seek Him instead of the answer.
 We all share these perplexing times, which are really opportunities– opportunities to grow our trust and help us to follow Him.
 It is exciting to think that one choice could actually open doors to things much greater and more significant than we could ever dream.

 Overflow: allowing God’s ways to touch our lives and then our lives to pour out to others